 No country home is complete without a pretty garden.
-Whether you’re looking to create a informal, cottage scheme full of colour and fragrance; a formal garden with structured design and architectural interest; an outdoor living space, or an eco-friendly garden that's a haven for wildlife, be inspired by this wide selection of real gardens, lovingly transformed over time to do justice to the stunning period properties that they surround.
+Whether you’re looking to create an informal cottage garden full of colour and fragrance, a formal garden with structured design and architectural interest; an outdoor living space, or an eco-friendly garden that's a haven for wildlife, be inspired by this wide selection of real gardens, lovingly transformed over time to do justice to the stunning period properties that they surround.

-1. A relaxed garden filled with cottage favourites
+1. A sloping garden filled with cottage favourites

-Rosie and Robin Lloyd have embraced the challenges of gardening on chalk in the South Downs to create an informal, colourful cottage meld to delight the senses.
+Rosie and Robin Lloyd have embraced the challenges of gardening on chalk in the South Downs to create an informal, colourful cottage garden to delight the senses.

 2. An Arts & Crafts-style English country garden gem

 Interior designers Anne and Anthony used their eye for composition to transform a woodland-encompassed Surrey plot.
-Set in an Area of Outstanding Natural beauty, the secluded garden combines a formal sunken topiary parterre with verdant striped lawns and terraces perfect for alfreco entertaining.
+Set in an Area of Outstanding Natural beauty, the secluded garden combines a formal sunken topiary parterre with verdant striped lawns and terraces perfect for outdoor living and entertaining.

 3. A wrap around English country garden with far-reaching views

-Boasting spectacular vistas across Kent salt marshes, this garden started off as a neglected plot of mixed shurbs, rough grass and a few trees, but the owners have transformed it into a beautiful outdoor space of curvaceous floral borders, manicured lawns and pretty patio areas for al fresco dining.
+Boasting spectacular vistas across Kent salt marshes, this garden started off as a neglected plot of mixed shurbs, rough grass and a few trees, but the owners have transformed it into a beautiful ensemble of curvaceous floral borders, manicured lawns, and pretty patio areas for al fresco dining.
 If you're feeling inspired, discover how to create the perfect patio.